|Skip to main contents|

 Guide to the Brazilian wax job

-This bikini hair removal wax treatment originated in Brazil for women who wanted to wear a bikini thong.
-The technique gained huge popularity in the late 1990s, partly through celebrity endorsement, and is now used by both sexes worldwide.
+This bikini area wax treatment originated in Brazil for women who wanted to wear a bikini thong.
+This hair removal technique gained huge popularity in the late 1990s, partly through celebrity endorsement, and is now used by both sexes worldwide.

 Other terms are used interchangeably with Brazil waxing such as a 'Hollywood' and a 'Sphynx'.
-Hollywood and Sphynx waxes are treatments that remove all of the hair, whereas a Brazilian is sometimes only used to refer to a partial removal, leaving a small 'landing strip'.
-For the purpose of this website we will use the term 'Brazilian waxing' to describe a wax application for the full or partial hair removal from the bikini or pubic area.
+Hollywood and Sphynx are methods that remove all of the hair, whereas a Brazilian is sometimes only used to refer to a partial removal, leaving a small 'landing strip'.
+For the purpose of this website we will use the term 'Brazilian waxing' to describe a treatment for the full or partial hair removal from the bikini or pubic area.

 Genital or bikini line hair removal by wax has been a common practice in many cultures around the world for centuries, including Arabic regions such as Egypt, Turkey and the great Mediterranean societies of Greece and Rome.
 Reasons for its popularity then were hygiene and religious norms.
 The waxes used were often based on sugar and lemon; however current versions include various oils and scents to lessen the discomfort.